ybobkova/cojoko/docs/concepts/joose2cojoko.md

 # converting joose 2 cojoko

-a raw Joose class (loaded with AMD) looks like this
+A raw Joose class (loaded with AMD) looks like this:

 ```javascript
 define(['joose', 'Psc/HTTPMessage'], function (Joose) {